gaggle-net/candidate-technical-assessment-exercise/INSTRUCTIONS.md

+---
-#Instructions for Running the Person Search Service
+#Instructions for the Person Search Service

 ---